Saving our furry friends – these are in Greece but hey, who cares? It’s all about the animals. Help save a moggie by buying a calendar.

 Cordelia and her team at Nine Lives Greece manage a ‘catch, neuter and release’ programme for stray and abandoned felines around Athens.
 Each cat and kitten they come into contact with is individually assessed, and there are always some who are judged unable to survive on the streets.

-That's the case with the five cats who're joining the Animalcouriers trip to the UK: two have had amputations and the other three are blind.
+That’s the case with the five cats who’re joining the Animalcouriers trip to the UK: two have had amputations and the other three are blind.
+Once they had all been neutered and had any other treatment required, Cordelia and colleagues got in touch with friends and supporters to find them loving new homes.

 You would think taking a stray dog on board would be a fun and rewarding experience wouldn’t you?